MS Intune Integration Guide – How to integrate Microsoft Intune with Reftab

 Next, choose a Reftab location the Intune devices should be saved to.
 Then, choose a category for the devices.

-NOTEThe category you choose must have a text field called, “Azure AD Device ID” saved into it for the integration to work.
+NOTE: The category you choose must have a text field called, “Azure AD Device ID” and “Serial Number” saved into it for the integration to work.

-If you don’t have this field, click cancel and click “Asset Categories” and create a new field titled “Azure AD Device ID” with a type of “text” and save it to your category for Intune devices.
+If you don’t have this field, click cancel and click “Asset Categories” and create a new field titled “Azure AD Device ID” with a type of “text”, as well as a field titled “Serial Number” with a type of “text“.
+Ensure that you mark your Serial Number field with the No Duplicates toggle, and save them to your category for Intune devices.
 Then, come back to this page.

-In this example screenshot above, Azure AD Device ID is a text field on category of “Laptops”.
+In this example screenshot above, Azure AD Device ID and Serial Number is a text field on category of “Laptops”.
 “Laptops can be selected as the category to sync Intune devices.

 If the test is successful, you’ll see a response of the data that MS Intune is sending to Reftab.